gonzalezJohnas/gonzalezJohnas.github.io/_pages/work.md

 <img width="15%" style="float: right;" src="../assets/images/raccourci.jpg">

 *September 2016 - April 2017*<br>
-Development of a BI solution for professionals in tourism to follow theire e-reputation.
-I developed along a senior JAVA developer a scrapping server to autonomatically scrap data from reviews website abd analyze them.
+Development of a BI solution for professionals in tourism to follow their e-reputation.
+I developed along a senior JAVA developer a scrapping server to automatically scrap data from reviews website to analyze them.
 I also contributed in the development of a model for the automatic analysis of reviews contents.
-I was in charge in the maintenance of the servers with the continous integration to coordinated with the Front of the appplication.
+I was in charge in the maintenance of the servers with continuous integration to coordinate with the Front of the application.

 #### Programming language
 Java, C++, Python